tabreturn/tabreturn.github.io/_posts/2020-11-16-interactive_svg_animations_with_gsap.md

 published: false
 ---

 In this tutorial, you'll create an interactive espresso machine using SVG, JavaScript, and the GSAP library for animation.
-You'll draw the coffee machine using SVG code; once that's complete, you'll add the JavaScript/GSAP code to make it animate.
-The final result looks like this (you can click ):
+You'll draw the espresso machine using SVG code; once that's complete, you'll add the JavaScript/GSAP code animate it.
+The final result is a three-step animation (Figure 1).
+Click the object next to each numbered ball to test it out:

 <figure>
 <div id="coffeeDemo">